bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-12-almost-famous.md

 Despite personable performances from Billy Crudup, Kate Hudson and newcomer Patrick Fugit, these characters have none of the passion and incipient mania that made _Jerry Maguire_ – or John Cusack’s Lloyd Dobler in Crowe’s debut _Say Anything_ – so engaging.
 At one point William gets angry when Penny describes him as ‘sweet’.
 But all the characters here are sweet, not least the self-destructive Penny.
 Crowe’s refusal to call a groupie a groupie (the distinction is that band-aids only give blow-jobs) is symptomatic of a very un-Bangsian excess of mercy towards his characters.
 Crowe’s most overtly ironic, Wilderesque touch – setting the scene in which Penny has her stomach pumped after an overdose to Stevie Wonder’s sickly-sweet ‘My Cherie Amour’ – makes a traumatic event seem almost inconsequential.
 And sure enough, Penny is last seen heading for Morocco, happy, smiling and unscarred by her ordeal.
 In this rock ‘n’ roll circus there are, it seems, no casualties.
 **John Wrathall, _Sight and Sound_, January 2001**

-**Almost Famous**
+<br><br>

+**ALMOST FAMOUS**
 _Director_: Cameron Crowe
-_©_: DreamWorks LLC,
-Columbia Pictures Industries Inc.
+_©_: DreamWorks LLC,  Columbia Pictures Industries Inc.
 _Production Company_: Vinyl Films
-_Presented by_: DreamWorks SKG,
-Columbia Pictures Corporation
+_Presented by_: DreamWorks SKG,  Columbia Pictures Corporation
 _Producers_: Cameron Crowe, Ian Bryce
 _Co-producer_: Lisa Stewart
-_Associate Producers_: Martin P. Ewing,
-Steven P. Saeta, Jerry Ziesmer, Scott M. Martin
+_Associate Producers_: Martin P. Ewing,  Steven P. Saeta, Jerry Ziesmer, Scott M. Martin
 _Executive for Vinyl Films_: Kristen O’Neill
-_Production Managers_: Martin P. Ewing,
-Steven P. Saeta
+_Production Managers_: Martin P. Ewing,  Steven P. Saeta
 _Production Co-ordinator_: Noelle Chapin-Green
 _Production Controller_: Jim Turner
 _Production Accountant_: Stevie Lazo
 _Supervising Location Manager_: Jim McCabe
-_Location Managers_: Kristan Wagner,
-David Thornsberry, Jay Traynor
+_Location Managers_: Kristan Wagner,  David Thornsberry, Jay Traynor
 _1st Assistant Director_: Jerry Ziesmer
 _Script Supervisor_: Ana Maria Quintana
 _Casting_: Gail Levin